-There is an option to create your own shell scripts that are executed in specific situations.
-There are three subpages under the Scripts page in the Configuration section: Startup, Up/Down IPv4, and Up/Down IPv6.
+There is possibility to create your own shell scripts executed in the specific situations.
+Go to the Scripts page in the Configuration section in the menu.
+The menu item will expand and there are Startup Script, Up/Down IPv4 and Up/Down IPv6 scripts you can use - there is IPv4 and IPv6 independent dual stack.
+For more examples of Scripts and possible commands see the Application Note Commands and Scripts [1].